Best Practices for Services for Network File System

 Open firewall ports.

 Services for NFS requires several ports that must be open in Windows Firewall and other firewalls.
-When prompted, make sure that you allow Services for NFS components.
+When prompted, make sure you allow Services for NFS components.

 Provide user-level security.

 With Server for NFS, you can control access by users and groups to Services for NFS resources.
 You must configure and populate Active Directory Domain Services with user identifier (UID) and group identifier (GID) information or install User Name Mapping on one computer in your network to associate Windows user accounts with UNIX user accounts.
 In some cases you may also need to install Server for NFS Authentication.

 Server for NFS only supports storage volumes that are formatted for the NTFS file system.
 NTFS volumes enable you to provide file-level security by allowing and denying file access to specific users and groups.
 When you want anonymous users to access files, make sure directory and file permissions provide appropriate access for anonymous users.
 In addition, when sharing the directory, use host-level NFS access control when creating the NFS shared resource to provide an additional level of security to protect the files in the directory.